semgrep/semgrep-docs/docs/ignoring-files-folders-code.md

 Semgrep will ignore files beyond the scope of Semgrep's use.

-* Large files (defaults to 1MB)
+* Large files (maximum file size defaults to 1MB)
 * Binary files
 * Unknown file extensions (file extensions not matched with any supported programming language)

 Large files and unknown file extensions are included or excluded through command line flags (See [CLI reference](https://semgrep.dev/docs/cli-usage/)).
 Binary files are never scanned.

-This document defines files, folders and code as those that are relevant to a Semgrep scan.
+This document defines files, folders and code as those that are **relevant to a Semgrep scan**.
 For example, `.jpg` files are not a part of Semgrep's scope and therefore are not part of the scope of this document.

 ## Customizing ignore behavior